“`xml

 Insurance Coverage and Primary Care Options

-Check your health insurance plan.
+Don’t forget to check on your health insurance plan.

-- Referral requirements
+- Any referral requirements

 Choosing the Right Primary Care Doctor